aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 But first: WebPageTest.

-## Testing Certificate Revocation Checks in WebPageTest
+## Testing Revocation Status Checks in WebPageTest

 Most of the data for this 'research' was collected using [WebPageTest](https://www.webpagetest.org/).
 WebPageTest in general is great for web performance analysis, but an especially good fit here because it exposes the revocation status checks (Firefox/Chome Dev Tools do not!) and you can easily simulate the failure of OCSP responders.
 Read the next section to learn what I did in WebPageTest, or skip to [DV Certificates and Web Performance](#dv-cert-perf).